MapsPeople/docs/src/content/cms/index.md

 We highly recommend using SVGs for Icons across MapsIndoors, but support PNG files as well.

 When uploading an Icon in the PNG format, make sure you upload it in a 3x size to accommodate for it being scaled down on the map.
 For example, to display a 20x20px Icon on the Map, upload it in 60x60px.

-### Export Map

-Export Map is an add-on feature that can be enabled for a Solution.
-Once enabled, it allows for PNG export of the MapsIndoors imagery for printing purposes.
-The export will not include the underlying Google Maps due to terms of use.

-The Export Map service has a limit of 8000 x 8000 pixels.
-Clicking the Download Icon button on the bottom right opens a new tab with the PNG.

-#### Usage (Scale)

-Sets the scale of the export imagery.

-* Web (1) will export the same pixel size as selected on-screen.
-* Retina (2) will export two times the pixels.
-* Print (4) will export four times the pixels.

-#### Display Rules

-Allows toggling visible features on the exported map, such as Icons, Location Types, and Labels.

-You can also rotate the map and set the size of the screen selection.
-The max is 2000 x 2000.

-#### Preview

-Preview is especially helpful when using rotation or larger-than-monitor exports.

 ### Split and Combine